iterative/mlem.ai/content/docs/get-started/index.md

 ---
-description: 'Learn how you can use MLEM to manage data science and machine learning projects: version data, access it anywhere, capture data pipelines, and manage experiments.'
+description: 'Learn how you can use MLEM to easily manage and deploy models'
 ---

 # Get Started